LepsyMikolaj3301/LepsyMikolaj3301/README.md

 # Hi, I'm Mikołaj!✌️

 <!--<br>**LepsyMikolaj3301/LepsyMikolaj3301** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.<br>-->
 I am a Systems Engineering student at the Wroclaw University of Science and Technology.
+Contributor in the *Robocik* academic circle.
 I'm passionate about learning advanced math topics and integrating them into applied projects and solutions.
 Currently seeking new job opportunities and motivated to work!
-- 🔭 I’m currently working on [creating my own web browser](...), [a git_report Slack Bot](...) and brushing up my old projects!
+- 🔭 I’m currently working on [creating projects related to embedded systems](...), [a git_report Slack Bot](...) and brushing up my old projects!
-- 🌱 I’m currently learning Web Development, Embedded Systems and Machine Learning
+- 🌱 I’m currently learning Web Development, Embedded Systems and Data Engineering
 - 📫 How to reach me:
    - email: mikolaj.lepsy@gmail.com
    - LinkedIn: www.linkedin.com/in/mikolaj-lepsy-6789892b4